rhboot/shim-review/README.md

 well known in the Linux community.)

 -------------------------------------------------------------------------------
-### Who is the secondary contact for security updates, etc.
+### Who is the secondary contact for security updates, etc.?
 -------------------------------------------------------------------------------
 - Name:
 - Position: